Blogs

 wave

-The eligibility criteria aren't overly complicated, but it's crucial to understand them.
-To qualify for the additional 30 hours of free childcare, both parents (or the sole parent in a single-parent household) must be working.
-This includes maternity leave and sick pay.
+The rules aren't rocket science, but you need to know them.
+To grab those extra 30 hours of free childcare, both parents (or the single parent in a single-parent family) need to be working.
+This even includes maternity leave and sick pay – which is pretty awesome.

-• Child's Age: Your child must be at least nine months old by August 31st, 2025.
+• Child's Age: Your little one needs to be at least nine months old by August 31st, 2025.

 Benefit Impact on Families

-Financial Relief Up to £7,500 annual savings per child; reduced financial stress.
+Financial Relief Up to £7,500 annual savings per child; less financial stress.

-Increased Flexibility More time for career progression and work-life balance.
+Increased Flexibility More time for career progression and a better work-life balance.

 Empowerment Greater freedom in career choices and family planning.